You’re standing in front of class, and your hands are shaking.

 6. Balance Your Inner Critic

-Ask yourself—“am I selectively picking out and focusing on what went wrong?
-Can I shift what I’m paying attention to and get a more balanced view of myself?”
+Ask yourself, “Am I selectively picking out and focusing on what went wrong?
+Can I shift what I’m paying attention to and have a more balanced view of myself?”
 Counteract negative bias by intentionally taking note of what worked well.

 Ask for honest, real-time feedback from kind people whose opinions you trust.
-Approach feedback as a way to get more information instead of a test.
-Ask questions like, “How’d that land?
+Approach feedback as a way to get more information rather than taking a test.
+Ask questions like, “How did that land?
 What was your experience of my teaching?” or “What’s one thing that worked/didn’t work well for you—and why?”

 You have a huge pool of wisdom and life experience to draw from, so use it!
 Don’t be afraid to draw on stories, personal experience, and observations from your own life—as well as formal training.
 It’s all relevant!

 10. ... and Give Yourself Permission to Not Know

 Don’t know?
 No problem.
 You don’t need to know everything and that’s ok.
 Honesty and humility are key.
 This takes the pressure off of you to be the “expert” and builds a sense of trust, because it shows students you’re still learning, too.

 11. Practice, Practice, Practice